deanjohns/lucytech/NOTES.md

 Improvements List

-- The ProductList component has been converted from class component to a functional component and named it as ArticleList.
+- The ProductList component has been converted from class component to a functional component and named it as ArticlesList.

 - The ArticleCard component was moved to a different functional component because it was inside the ProductList component which should be avoided.
 The component composision is always good with different files.